Age is a broad equality area and has implications for all people.

-- Reshaping care for older people: a programme for change 2011-2021 (external link) provides a framework to address the challenges of supporting and caring for Scotland’s growing older population into the next decade and beyond.
-This builds upon the earlier policy: All our futures: Planning for a Scotland with an Ageing Population (external link) that sets out the intention to ‘act to improve the health and quality of life of older people’.
+- Reshaping care for older people: a programme for change 2011-2021 provides a framework to address the challenges of supporting and caring for Scotland’s growing older population into the next decade and beyond.

-- The Scottish Government is proposing a Rights of Children and Young People Bill which will make Scottish Ministers responsible in law for children´s rights in Scotland for the first time.
-This will support implementation of the principles of the Getting it right for every child (external link) approach.
+- The Scottish Government introduced the Children and Young People Bill to the Parliament on the 18 April which aims to ensure that children’s rights properly influence the design and delivery of policies and services.
+This will also support implementation of the principles of the Getting it right for every child (GIRFEC) approach.

-- Valuing Young People (external link) is guidance for professionals working with young people on the key policies and principles to refer to when designing services.
-It is one of the policies signposted to from Walk the Talk (external link) which promotes youth friendly health services.
+- Valuing Young People is a guidance for professionals working with young people on the key policies and principles to refer to when designing services.

 The Equality Act 2010 came into force in October 2010 and provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.
 There are nine ‘protected characteristics’ under the Act, one of which is Age.